 The [authenticationProfile] specialization of the <mgmtObj> is used to convey the configuration information regarding establishing mutually-authenticated secure communications.
 The security principal using this configuration information can be a CSE or AE or the Managed ADN/ASN/MN acting as security principal on behalf of AEs on the Node.

 An [authenticationProfile] instance identifies a security framework, TLS cipher suites, and credentials to be used.
 The applicable security framework is identified by the SUID attribute.
-The interpretation of SUID is specified in Table 7.1.4-3.
+The interpretation of SUID is specified in table 7.1.4-3.

 NOTE 1: The present document does not support using [authenticationProfile] for identifying ESData credentials.